yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 - Therefore, to avoid wrongly escaping the double quotes that will surround the parentheses,

   -  *first*, do the inner escaping;
-  - and only then surround the complete representation for the _"row"_ type value with unescaped double quotes.
+  - and only then, surround the complete representation for the _"row"_ type value with unescaped double quotes.

 - Finish off with the closing right curly brace.